SonarSource/sonarqube-scan-action/README.md

         SONAR_HOST_URL: ${{ vars.SONAR_HOST_URL }}
 ```

-For C, C++ and Objective-C projects not using AutoConfig, the workflow requires additional steps to download the Build Wrapper and invoking it:
+For C, C++, and Objective-C projects relying on [Build Wrapper](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/languages/c-family/prerequisites/#using-buildwrapper) to generate the compilation database, the workflow requires additional steps to download the Build Wrapper and invoke it:

 ```yaml
 # Trigger analysis when pushing to your main branches, and when creating a pull request.